webmarketingroi/optimizely-php/README.md

 }
 ```

-The first argument of client's constructor should be your Optimizely OAuth
+The first argument of the `OptimizelyApiClient` constructor should be your Optimizely OAuth
-credentials in form of array, the second argument represents the API version
+credentials in form of an `array`, the second argument represents the API version
 (currently, only 'v2' is supported).

 Note: For information on how to get OAuth 2.0 credentials, please refer to Optimizely